cisc3142/lab3/Readme.md

 # Homework 2: Iterator exercise

-Implement the following three methods in IteratorExercise.java using only list iterator methods:
+Implement the following three methods in iterators.cpp:

-   bubbleSort: sort the provided list using bubble sort
+   selectionSort: sort the provided range using selection sort
-   reverseList: reverse the list
+   reverseRange: reverse the range
-   removeEveryOtherElement: remove every odd-indexed element in the list.
+   printRange: print the range

 Do not modify the test code in each function.
 You can look at that code for some ideas for implementing the methods.